LGBTQ Non-Discrimination in Michigan:

 Dumont v.
 Lyon is a case challenging a Michigan law that allows state-funded adoption agencies to cite religion as a reason for turning away foster parents or adoptive parents based on their sexual orientation.Read More

-EEOC v.
 R.G. & G.R.
-Harris Funeral Homes
+Harris Funeral Homes v.
+EEOC

-Case Concerning Employment Discrimination Based on Gender Identity Under Title VIIKey Date: February 15, 2019 • Cert.
-Petition Filed with U.S. Supreme Court
+Case Concerning Employment Discrimination Based on Gender Identity Under Title VIIKey Date: October 8, 2019 • Supreme Court Oral Argument in Case

 Legal Team: EEOC & ACLU